-2 This concept has been rigorously tested in the psychology, economics, and neuroscience literature (e.g., Tanner et al. (2009), Gibson et al. (2013), and Dogan et al. (2016)).
+&lt;sup>2 This concept has been rigorously tested in the psychology, economics, and neuroscience literature (e.g., Tanner et al. (2009), Gibson et al. (2013), and Dogan et al. (2016)).
 It correlates positively with moral identity (Aquino and Reed 2002), ethical idealism (Forsyth 1980), and deontology and intuitionism (Witte and Doll 1995).

-3 In both dimensions, there is substantial variation among participants.
+&lt;sup>3 In both dimensions, there is substantial variation among participants.
 Importantly, they do not assign differential competences to the CEOs.

-4 Whether or not participants have investment experience and the extent to which they are familiar with financial news is unrelated to their assessment of CEO values.
+&lt;sup>4 Whether or not participants have investment experience and the extent to which they are familiar with financial news is unrelated to their assessment of CEO values.
 All results hold controlling for these and other demographic factors.

-relative to the other, the less return-sensitive they become.
-This is because proselfs optimize their risk-return profile and trade off two factors: On the one hand, they seek higher returns; on the other hand, they seek a lower probability of the promised returns not materializing.5 Second, prosocial participants invest with the non-earnings management CEO when they themselves are committed to honesty, or when they perceive the CEO as the more honest CEO.
+The results of Experiment 2 also support H3.
+First, we find that proself participants are sensitive to claimed future returns, but the more they perceive a CEO to be committed to honesty relative to the other, the less return-sensitive they become.
+This is because proselfs optimize their risk-return profile and trade off two factors: On the one hand, they seek higher returns; on the other hand, they seek a lower probability of the promised returns not materializing.
+Second, prosocial participants invest with the non-earnings management CEO when they themselves are committed to honesty, or when they perceive the CEO as the more honest CEO.
 We also observe a complementarity between these participants' perception of CEO honesty and their own commitment to honesty.
 Finally, returns announced by the CEOs do not interact with these participants' own or the CEO's perceived commitment to honesty.

 This research makes three contributions to the literature.
-First, our research contributes to the accounting literature showing that earnings management decreases managers' reporting credibility and that investor confidence in managers' actions and reporting decisions affects investment choices (e.g., Graham et al. (2005), Mercer (2005), Elliott et al. (2012), Eugster and Wagner (2020), and Hewitt et al. (2020)).
-We add to this literature by showing that past earnings management practices also affect investors' perception of managers' moral preferences, i.e. their commitment to honesty.6 This is a novel and important contribution, as our results suggest that investors respond differently to future return claims depending on both their perception of CEOs' commitment to honesty and their own social and moral values.
-This has implications for investors' relationship management undertaken by large firms who need to cater to different value driven clienteles of investors.
-Ultimately, our results imply that firms run by more honest CEOs are able to access more capital and at lower cost.
+First, our results suggest that if a CEO does not do something (legal but) potentially unethical even though he or she has an opportunity and incentives to do so, this suggests that the CEO is committed to honesty, and the market responds positively to such resistance.
+As a consequence, our results imply that firms run by more honest CEOs are able to access more capital and at lower cost.
+As such our research contributes to the accounting literature showing that earnings management decreases managers' reporting credibility and that investor confidence in managers' actions and reporting decisions affects investment choices (e.g., Graham et al. (2005), Mercer (2005), Elliott et al. (2012), Eugster and Wagner (2020), and Hewitt et al. (2020)).
+We add to this literature by zooming into one arguably important component of trustworthiness of managers, namely, their perceived commitment to honesty.
+This focus is of interest for at least two reasons.
+First, we can draw on a well-established and validated measure of this commitment.
+Second, it permits important tests regarding the congruity of investor commitment to honesty and the perception of CEOs'